ueberfuhr-trainings/spring-features/docs/native/native-image-sample.md

 ### Install Native Compiler (Windows)

-Unfortunately, `native-image` needs a platform-specific, native compiler that depends on our platform that we run the tool.
+Unfortunately, `native-image` needs a platform-specific native compiler that depends on our platform that we run the tool.
 On Windows, it is a `cl.exe`, that is part of the C++ toolset (MS Build Tools).
 We can get this by following the [official instructions](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line).